Fanny-Oliver/riders-tracking-analysis/README.md

 options(digits = 2)
 ```

-Next, i created a boundary box by using the cordinares for the whole country to make sure that any cordinate outside of the country should be removed since we operate only within the country.
+Next, i created a boundary box by using the coordinates for the whole country to make sure that any cordinate outside of the country should be removed since the business operates only within the country.

 ```
 #create a boundary box(border) for the whole of ghana